This page details bugs of Deus Ex.

 - The glass in the long hallway isn't solid, allow the player to easily jump out.

-- The two spider bots that get released have the Attacking orders by default instead of being woken up when destroyed.
+- The two spider bots that get released have the Attacking orders by default instead of being woken up when the UC is destroyed.
 This causes the combat music to play when you get in proximity to them.

 - The nanotech researcher is called a "Nonotechnology Researcher".